julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Saturday, July 19, 2025.
+#### Sunday, July 20, 2025.
 Quote of the day:

-> "Beauty is worse than wine, it intoxicates both the holder and beholder." - Aldous Huxley
+> "Everybody talks about the weather, but nobody does anything about it." - Mark Twain